rorykoehein/warx/README.md

 2. www (http server)
 3. app (express)
 4. network messages (send and get messages, now socket.io, possibly plain websockets)
+5. messages-actions (network-state-glue: translates network messages to redux actions vice versa)
-5. game state (redux + redux-observable, possibly mobx or redux + sagas)
+6. game state (redux + redux-observable, possibly mobx or redux + sagas)
-6. possibly: data sources
+7. possibly: data sources

 ## Modules in state
 The state folder is where the business logic lives.
 This is the largest layer and